ericlau00/APCS_Holmes/README.md

 0. decision between the base cases and the recursive cases
 ```
-        if( low > hi)  // detect base case
+        if( low > hi)  // detect base case 0
 ```
 ```
-            if( comparison == 0)    // detect base case
+            if( comparison == 0)    // detect base case 1
 ```
 1. instructions to solve the base cases
 ```
-        if( low > hi)  // detect base case
-            return -2;   // solution to base case
+            return -2;   // solution to base case 0
 ```
 ```
-            if( comparison == 0)    // detect base case
-                return pageToCheck; // solution other base case
+                return pageToCheck; // solution to base case 1
 ```
 2. instructions to solve the recursive cases
-   -3. combination process
+   - 3. combination process
-       -there is no combination process
+        - there is no combination process
-   -4. result of the recursive abstraction
+   - 4. result of the recursive abstraction
 ```
                     return indexOf_recursive( findMe
                                              , low